cosmic-shovel/spader/README.md

 **This code is a work-in-progress.
 I am extracting the original code from our extension, The Camelizer, and generalizing it for public use.
-The idea is currently better than the implementation, but it's slowly getting better.**
+The idea is currently better than the implementation, but it's slowly improving.**

 # Spader
 WebExtension maker's toolkit and framework.
 The concept is simple: all of the main web browsers have standardized on the WebExtension framework, but each browser can have different levels and/or methods of support for the framework.
 With Spader, you write an extension once and compile it for each browser.